marcperuz/tilupy/README.md

 Outputs are then easily compared between different simulations / models.
 The models themselves are not part of this package and must be installed separately.

-Note that `tilupy` is still under development, thus only minimal documentation is available at the moment and testing is underway.
+Note that `tilupy` is still under development, thus only minimal documentation is available at the moment, and testing is underway.
 Contributions are feedback are most welcome.
 Reading and writing is available for the `SHALTOP` model (most commonly used by the author) and `r.avaflow`
 (only partly maintained).